caporta/cs-app/notes.md

             - _kernel virtual memory_
                 - the _kernel_ always resides in memory
                 - applications are not allowed to read/write or call from here
-        - sophisticated hardware translation of CPU-generated addresses must occur
+        - hardware translation of CPU-generated addresses must occur
             - in short, a process's virtual memory is stored on disk
             - then the main memory is used as a cache
     - _files_